 - Transfer seared ahi to a large cutting board and let rest/cool 10 minutes.
 Use a very sharp (serrated works well) knife to slice thinly across the grain.

 - Serve chilled or at room temp.
 Sprinkle with sesame seeds and cilantro or green onions, if desired.
 Drizzle with Sriracha mayo if desired.

 - If you’re marinating the ahi overnight and are concerned about ahi tuna steaks being “cooked” in acidity, you can choose to add lemon juice 1-2 hours prior to cooking.

 - Use a heavy, large aluminum or stainless steel skillet; forgo nonstick pans here.
 We’ve used our faithful All Clad stainless steel skillet for many, many years, and it continues to serve us well.
 It’s a heavy duty work horse in the kitchen and is meant to last a lifetime.

-- Don’t overcook the ahi.
-You’ll only need about 1 1/2 minutes per side, for ahi steaks that are between 1-2 inches thick.
-Remember, it will continue to cook a bit more while resting on the cutting board, so you’ll want to carefully manage the minutes your tuna sits on the pan.
+- Remember, the ahi will continue to cook a bit more while resting on the cutting board, so you’ll want to carefully manage the minutes your tuna sits on the pan.

 - Seared ahi is best eaten on same day.
 However, leftovers can be tightly wrapped and chilled for up to 1 day.